 Contact Jon Mark at [email protected] with any questions, comments, or concerns.

-A native of southeastern Wisconsin, Marjorie Brashier has a Journalism Bachelor of Arts and a Master's Degree in Library and Information Studies, both from the wonderful UW-Madison.
-She started at the Fond du Lac Public Library has a cataloger, and over the years, has been a Reference librarian, a website designer (not our current site), software installer and computer troubleshooter.
-She will be a co-system administrator of our upcoming standalone automation system and also returning more to her cataloging roots.
+A native of southeastern Wisconsin, Marjorie Brashier has a Journalism Bachelor of Arts and a Master's Degree in Library and Information Studies, both from UW-Madison.
+She started at the Fond du Lac Public Library has a cataloger, and over the years, has been a reference librarian, a website designer (not our current site), software installer and computer troubleshooter.
+She is currently a cataloger and co-system administrator of our library automation system.

 Lori is the Support Services Coordinator and is in charge of Circulation and Technical Services.
 She grew up in Manitowoc, received her undergraduate degree from the University of Wisconsin - Superior and her Masters Degree in Library Studies from the University of Michigan (Ann Arbor).
 She has been working in libraries since high school and has been a circulation page, materials processor, clerk, library assistant, cataloger, reference librarian and now a department head.